– The Ultimate Etiquette Guide for Being a Guest

 Have a snack before the event so that you can keep your blood sugar steady for the next coming hours.

 If you by any reason have a particular diet, or you know yourself being a picky eater – eat dinner at home beforehand as there might not be any food suitable for you and it’s not appropriate making a fuss about it.

 13. Know When to Leave

 Spare your host a dilemma of how to kick you (and the others) out by reading the vibe of the party and know when is the right time to leave.

 This is a very good sign of social etiquette.
 You don’t want to be the last person leaving or leave offensively early.
 Find a middle ground and stick to the principle of “leave the party at its best.”

-And like I just mentioned, don’t forget to thank the host for inviting.
-Send them a thank you note or email/message the next one to two days to properly thank them for having you, and don’t forget to mention how much fun you had, even if not entirely true.
+Don’t forget to thank the host for inviting.
+Send them a thank you note or email/message the next one to two days to properly thank them for having you, and don’t forget to mention how much fun you had, even if not always the case.

 To get more tips on how to be the perfect guest at a party, watch my Youtube video “Guest Etiquette – Do’s & Dont’s For Elegant Ladies”